danbev/learning-ai/notes/ggml-split-graph.md

 ========================================
 ```

-So now, lets look at the first pass in this function:
+So now, lets look at the first pass in this function.

 #### First pass
 ```c++
     for (int i = 0; i < graph->n_leafs; i++) {